bosefirmware/ced/README.md

 <b>ADVANCED DOWNGRADE PROCESS:</b>

 Information:</br>
-I did this on Windows OS.
-This is for advanced users obviously</br>
+These instructions are for BOSEUPDATER.EXE found on Windows OS.</br>
 Bose uses the "Bose Update" software with conjunction to the website https://btu.bose.com.</br>

 Step 1: Change the initial lookup link from the "Bose Update" app.</br>